yat-labs/yat-docs/yat-docs/docs/guides/2_integration.md

 you just need an `alternate_id` and `password` to create a new account.
 You can also optionally provide some personal details to personalise your profile, such as first and last name.

 It is possible to register without supplying a password.
-If you register with an `email` only, then all logins will require you to use the  [magic link](/docs/register#magic-links) feature.
-Magic links provide a great user experience on front-ends, but might not be ideal for pure API access to your yats.
+If you register with an `email` only, then the initial login will require you to click a [magic link](/docs/register#magic-links) emailed to you to complete registration.

 More details on user registration is provided in the [Creating a new user](/docs/register) section.